bsiever/microbit-pxt-clicks/README.md

 buttonClicks.onButtonDown(button: buttonClicks.AorB, body: Action) : void
 ```

 Set the actions to do when the button first makes contact when being pressed.
-This will run before other events, like single click, double click, and long click.
+This will run before other events, like single click, double click, and button held.

 # Button Up